Helping people combat choice paralysis & plan their free time efficiently

 Solution Highlights

-Now What is an app that screens and selects great options for you.
+Now What is an app that screens and selects great options for you in seconds.

-Now What is an app that screens and selects great options for you.
+Now What is an app that screens and selects great options for you in seconds.

 Busy, outgoing people would no longer have to browse long lists or vet dozens of map pins just to find something that fits into their day.